Texas Endovascular Logo

 Sure, they feel tight, but did you know there's a hidden danger of Spanx and skinny jeans?
 And that's a big problem, because so many women love to rock these style staples?
-To begin with, let's take an impromptu poll: raise your hand if you’ve ever squeezed into shape wear so that little black dress fit just a bit better.
-Or if your jeans are so snug they could be painted on your legs.
+To begin with, let's take an impromptu poll: raise your hand if you’ve ever squeezed into shape wear so that little-black-dress fit just a bit better.
+Or if your jeans were ever so snug that they could be painted on your legs.

 So many of us have, and why not?
-It seems like a foolproof way to look our best without having to suffer through hours at the gym or weeks of deprivation.
+It seems like a foolproof way to look our best without having to suffer through hours at the gym or through weeks of deprivation.
 But there is a catch: spending too much time in restrictive clothing and shape wear can actually take a toll on your body.
+Especially if you mix restrictive clothing with your summer air travel.

 Danger of Spanx and Tight Clothing for Your Health

-Wearing tight clothes like skinny jeans or compression garments restricts circulation in your legs.
-It leaves your blood stagnant and can worsen
+Wearing tight clothes like skinny jeans or shape wear may restrict circulation in your legs.
+It leaves your blood stagnant and can worsen varicose veins.

 These garments also put added pressure on your abdomen.
 Eventually, that pressure travels down to your legs, ultimately hindering your blood flow.

-After a few hours in Spanx, skinny jeans or other compression garments, you may start to experience:
+After a few hours in Spanx, skinny jeans or other restrictive garments, you may start to experience:

 Tingling and Numbness